Generic Name: docusate (DOK ue sate)

 Colace (docusate) is a stool softener.
 It makes bowel movements softer and easier to pass.

-Colace is used to treat or prevent constipation, and to reduce pain or rectal damage caused by hard stools or by straining during bowel movements.
+Colace is used to treat or prevent occasional constipation, and to reduce pain or rectal damage caused by hard stools or by straining during bowel movements.

 Colace may also be used for purposes not listed in this medication guide.

 You should not use Colace if you have a blockage in your intestines.

 You should not use docusate if you also use mineral oil, unless your doctor tells you to.

 You should not use Colace if you are allergic to docusate.

 Ask a doctor or pharmacist if this medicine is safe to use if you have: